Assaad Taha

-Assaad Taha (Arabic: أسعد طه, born February 1, 1956) is an international award-winning Egyptian journalist and documentary filmmaker.
-He began his career in print journalism, soon after moving over to radio and television.
+Assaad Taha (Arabic: أسعد طه, born February 1, 1956) is an international award-winning Egyptian playwright and filmmaker.
+He began his career in writing, soon after moving over to radio and television.
 Reporting became the main medium in which he chose to cover areas of conflict, before specialising in documentary filmmaking.

 Life and work

 Taha was born in Suez, Egypt.
 He grew up in Egypt until the age of 26, when he emigrated to Germany.
 He lived in Germany for over 10 years as a freelance print journalist before moving to report from conflict zones.

 Taha wrote for several Arab newspapers, most notably Al Hayat, Asharq Al-Awsat, Al-Ahram and Huffington Post Arabic, along with weekly as well as monthly magazines such as Al Majalla and Al Wasat.

 Taha has also reported for Arab Radio in Paris and other major television networks including: MBC, Al Jazeera, Al Araby TV and Saudi television.